nuvolos-cloud/examples/data/worldbank_upload/R/README.md

 ### Requirements

 It is important to note that the `sf` library requires certain Linux packages if you are building packages from source.
-Nuvolos-supported images, we have the following compatibility:
+The following images are compatible with this code example:

 | Image      | Compatible |
 | ----------- | ----------- |